 The program begins in November each year.
 At this time, we do not have the capacity to start schools in the middle of the year.

-We offer a 3 hour training session for educators in October to learn about the program and get your supplies for the year.
+We offer an online training session for educators in October to learn about the program.

-Our curriculum is highly detailed and we believe teachers benefit a great deal from the opportunity to work through the materials with our staff.
-For that reason, teacher training is mandatory for schools that receive our program for free.
+Our curriculum is highly detailed and we believe educators benefit a great deal from the opportunity to work through the materials with our staff.
+For that reason, educator training is mandatory for schools that receive our program for free.

-If a school purchases the program we will not require the teacher training, but it is still highly recommended that teachers take advantage of the training sessions.
+If a school purchases the program we will not require the educator training, but it is still highly recommended that educators take advantage of the training sessions.

 Spring: Sites register for the program